Dr. Aimee PaikAdvisor

 Penis is hard and completely rigid.

 Despite the despair you may experience about your 3.5-inch floppy, ED is not a disease, but rather a symptom of another problem.
-It might be due to a physical problem (such as a heart condition), a psychological issue (such as stress), or a mixture of both.
+It might be due to a physical problem (such as a heart condition or diabetes and other causes), a psychological issue (such as stress), or a mixture of both.

 For simplicity’s sake, think of getting an erection like conducting an orchestra – there are a lot of moving parts.
 Your brain, nervous system, blood vessels and hormones all have a role to play.
 If one or more of these parts are out of sync, the whole performance can be ruined.